sthysel/arch-install/README.md

 # arch-chroot /mnt /bin/bash
 ```

-Fucking immediately install `vim` how the fuck can't that be part of the base
+Fucking immediately install `vim` how in the fucking fuck can't that be part of
-install ?
+the base install ?

 ```
 pacman -S vim